prajaktaborse1234/synthmerge/README.md

   Average tokens: 1184.14
   Average duration: 6.34 s

-# only the Beam 0 is comparable to the non Patchpal models
+# only the Patchpal Beam 0 is comparable to the non Patchpal models
-Model: Patchpal AI #0
+Model: Patchpal AI
   Accuracy: 64.57% (729/1129)
-  Accuracy (aligned): 68.47% (773/1129) # might be duplicate with other beams Accuracy (stripped): 71.12% (803/1129) # might be duplicate with other beams Error Rate: 0.44% (5/1129) # might be duplicate with other beams
+  Accuracy (aligned): 68.47% (773/1129) # might be duplicate with other beams Accuracy (stripped): 71.12% (803/1129) # might be duplicate with other beams Error Rate: 0.44% (5/1129)

 Model: Gemini 2.5 Pro (high) # reasoning_effort: high
   Accuracy: 55.18% (623/1129)